 How We Hire

-We've worked hard to create a repeatable hiring process that's easy to follow and transparent for candidates.
-There is nothing secret or magical in the steps a candidate is going through so why not to talk publicly about it?
-In case you’re planning to apply for a job at K15t, here's what you can expect.
+Are you thinking about a career at K15t?
+We've worked hard to create a hiring process that's easy to follow and transparent for candidates at every stage.
+There are no secrets in the steps a candidate is going through and we want to help you prepare for your journey in the best way possible.
+If you’re planning to apply for a career at K15t, here's what you can expect.

 Step 1: The Application

-Every application we receive is read by at least 2 people (often more): A future team member and someone who has experience in hiring and is coordinating the process.
+Every application we receive is read by at least two people (often more): A future team member as well as a member of our hiring team who is coordinating the process.

-- Does your profile somehow fit to the role we described?
-You don’t have to tick all the boxes but a few would be good.
+- Does your profile fit to the role as it's described?
+You don’t have to tick all the boxes but the more the better.

 - Does your application reference some things we wrote in the job offer?